PerfOS/PerfOS/README.md

 # PerfOS

 ### Overview
 In a nutshell, PerfOS is an OS wishlist to be handed off to AI when the time comes.
 One of the hardest parts of any project is good specifications; they can take a lot of time.
-With enough high quality feedback and insights, a sufficiently advanced AI should be able to create a more perfect OS.
+With enough high quality feedback and the benefit of hindsight, a sufficiently advanced AI should be able to create a more perfect OS.
 Let's start this discussion early.

 ### The stages
 1. Stage 1 - Collecting feedback, insights, and dreams